buithehai1994/Analysing-Company-Performance-with-SQL/README.md

 ## Description

-This project involves analyzing the performance of Northwind Traders, a fictitious company dealing in specialty foods, using SQL queries on the Northwind database.
+This project involves analyzing the performance of Northwind Traders, a fictitious company importing and exporting specialty foods from around the world, using SQL queries on the Northwind database.

 ## Requirements